A brief history of modern European anarchism

 1972: Grassroots Revolution magazine starts publication in Germany.
 It becomes one of the most prominent anarchist publications, backing pacifism and nuclear disarmament.

-2001: Protesters, including anarchists, converge on Genoa to disrupt a G8 summit.
-A protester, Carlo Giuliani, is killed in a violent confrontation with police.
+2001: Protesters, including anarchists, converge on Genoa to disrupt a G8 summit of the G8.
+Police kill several activists.

 (By Jack Watling; Editing By Richard Woods)